 If you’re relatively young and healthy, improving your memory may not be the health goal you’re currently most focused on.
-However, memory impairment is an issue that shouldn’t be taken lightly, considering one’s memory is tied to many other brain functions and serves as a window into their overall cognitive health, and it’s never too early to find ways for how to improve memory.
+However, memory impairment is an issue that shouldn’t be taken lightly, considering one’s memory is tied to many other brain functions and serves as a window into overall cognitive health, and it’s never too early to find ways for how to improve memory.

-- learning new information regularly
+- Learn new information regularly.

-- potentially trying certain supplements, including nootropics
+- Potentially try certain supplements, including nootropics.

 Top 6 Ways for How to Improve Memory